List of mayors of Northampton

 This is a list of people recorded as the mayor of Northampton, the county town of the county of Northamptonshire, England, since the first recorded mayoralty in 1215.
 The mayor or Northampton is the third oldest mayoralty in the country.
-The current mayor for 2025/26 is Jane Birch and is the 785th mayor overall.
+The current mayor for 2025/26 is Mike Hallam and is the 786th mayor overall.

 Mayor of Northampton

 Under the Town Charter granted to Northampton in 11 November 1189, re-confirmed in 1200 and 1227, Northampton was given the right to elect a Reeve, an Anglo-Saxon role and the predecessor to the mayoralty.
 The change to the Anglo-Norman form of mayor was officially made in letters patent issued in 1252, but it probably took place unofficially as early as 1215, the year of the signing of Magna Carta, thus making Northampton the third place, with London, and York, to adopt the new term, therefore making Northampton the third oldest mayoralty in the country.